shuLhan/haminer/README.md

 # haminer

-Library and program to parse and forward HAProxy logs.
+`haminer` is a library and program to parse and forward HAProxy HTTP logs.

 The HTTP logs is HTTP request that received by HAProxy frontend and forwarded to backend.